 Outside of work and family, she is designing and rebuilding her own house in Harrow.

-With a BA in Product Design, David has been involved in IID since he was 15 years old producing immaculate models for the practice for nearly 10 years.
-He joined IID full time in 2005 and has since spearheaded our 3D capability.
-He has adapted rapidly to the sphere of architectural design and construction methodologies and is responsible for pioneering the use of Autodesk Revit as a comprehensive design tool from early concept design development through to multi-user building modelling and construction information production.
-With wide experience as principal designer on a number of education projects, he became an Associate in 2012 and his role in championing BIM is vital for the practice’s future.
-Along with Maria, he is also a key champion for the practice’s interior design development.
+David has been involved with IID since he was 15 years old producing immaculate models for the practice.
+He joined full time in 2005, becoming an Associate in 2012 and a Director in 2019.
+He was responsible for pioneering the use of Autodesk Revit as a comprehensive design tool from early concept design development through to multi-user building modelling and construction information production and now has a key role in championing the use of BIM in the practice.

 He is a passionate snowboarder and has occasionally topped the IID Fantasy Football League.